navinsylvester/mynaa/README.md

 mynaa
 =====

 Python CLI tool to post a lengthy tweet as a series.

+Note: Don't overdo and alienate your followers.